 The United States is not a Party to the Kyoto Protocol.
 While a target of 7% reduction below 1990 was originally negotiated, it never ratified the Protocol and the target never came into force.

 In the Copenhagen Accord, the USA announced reductions of 17% relative to 2005 levels.
 In absolute terms, this means a level of 6,235 MtCO2e in 2020 (excl.
 LULUCF).
+They also stated a long-term target of reducing emissions by 83% by 2050 (United States Department of State, 2010).
 At the UNFCCC workshop in April 2011, the USA reaffirmed the 17% reduction below 2005 in 2020 as an economy-wide target to be implemented through various national policy instruments.
 It stated that the target applies to all sectors according to the agreed IPCC guidelines for national greenhouse gas inventories.
 Forests will be accounted according to the broadest possible scope.

 There is significant uncertainty surrounding the consequence of this target for reductions in industrial GHG emissions (all emissions excluding LULUCF) due to uncertainties in the LULUCF emission estimate.
 If the estimate based on official data reported in 2009 is used, this target would likely translate to a +3% increase relative to 1990 level industrial emissions, whereas the estimate based on data reported in 2010 would result in a likely -3% reduction from 1990 levels for industrial emissions.
 Estimates based on the CRF data reported in 2011 indicate that industrial emissions would be close to 1990 levels.
 The important issue is that these uncertainties arise from the same or very similar historical periods and differences are a result of technical revisions to data and methods.
 In addition, the USA mentioned that LULUCF adjustments may be made for natural disturbances and other factors, but details were left unclear.